Zach McKinstry Player Props: Tigers vs. Blue Jays

-He had a hitless performance in his most recent game (0-for-2) against the Red Sox.
+In his most recent action (on April 13 against the Red Sox) he went 0-for-2.

 Zach McKinstry Game Info & Props vs. the Blue Jays